-Recent enhanced rains have led to oversaturation over many parts of the Sahel.
+Continuing enhanced rains have led to oversaturation over many parts of the Sahel.

-During much of July, rainfall was above-average over many areas of the Sahel in West Africa.
-While the largest thirty-day rainfall surpluses dominated over the far western portion, including Guinea-Conakry, Sierra Leone, and parts of southern Mali, positive anomalies ranged 50 - 100 mm over parts of southern Mali, Burkina Faso, Niger, and Chad (Figure 1).
-The resulting oversaturation has already resulted in flooding and elevated water levels in Guinea-Conakry, Cote d'Ivoire, Mali, Burkina Faso, Niger, and Nigeria.
-During this past week, flooding was reported over southern Niger and areas of Chad, affecting many people.
-Conversely, below-average rainfall was observed over northern Senegal, westernmost Mali, portions of Burkina Faso, and west-central Nigeria.
+During much of July and into early August, rainfall was aboveaverage over many areas of the Sahel in West Africa.
+While the largest thirty-day rainfall surpluses dominated over the far-western portion, including Guinea-Conakry, Sierra Leone, and parts of southern Mali, positive anomalies ranged 50 - 100 mm over parts of southern Mali, Burkina Faso, Niger, and Chad (Figure 1).
+The resulting oversaturation has already caused flooding and elevated water levels in Guinea-Conakry, Cote d'Ivoire, Mali, Burkina Faso, Niger, and Nigeria.
+During this past week, flooding was reported in Bamako, Mali.
+Conversely, below-average rainfall was observed over north-central Guinea, southern Niger, and much of western and southern Nigeria.
 This dryness was mostly associated with a sluggish start to the season and an erratic spatial and temporal rainfall distribution in the region.
+Rains have been persistent in Nigeria, if not as heavy as normal.

-While vegetation conditions improved along the Gulf of Guinea, poor and below-average conditions remained over northern Senegal, parts of Mali and Burkina Faso, according to the latest Vegetation Health Index (VHI).
+While vegetation conditions improved along the Gulf of Guinea, poor and below-average conditions remained over parts of Senegal, as well as parts of Nigeria and Burkina Faso, according to the latest Vegetation Health Index (VHI).

-During the next week, heavy and abundant rains are forecast over the far western West Africa from Senegal, the Gambia, Guinea-Bissau, Guinea-Conakry, southern Mali, to western Burkina Faso and along eastern Gulf of Guinea, including Togo, Benin, and Nigeria.
-Moderate rains are expected throughout the Sahel, while little to light rains are forecast along coastal Liberia, Cote d'Ivoire, and Ghana.
+During the next week, heavy and abundant rains are forecast over West Africa from the southern half of Senegal, the Gambia, Guinea-Bissau, Guinea-Conakry, and southern Mali, through Burkina Faso, Togo, Benin, and Nigeria.
+Light rains are expected along the Gulf of Guinea coastline.
+Suppressed rain is expected in northern Senegal, southern Mauritania, and central Mali.
 The forecast continued rains maintain high risks for flooding over many previously-flooded areas of West Africa.

-Heavy rains continued over Ethiopia and western Sudan.
+Heavy rains continued over northern Ethiopia and western Sudan.

-During late July, heavy rains persisted over northwestern Ethiopia (Figure 2).
-Abundant rains were also received over localized areas of western Sudan and northwestern South Sudan, whereas limited amounts with little to light rains were observed elsewhere.
+During early August, substantial rains persisted over northwestern Ethiopia and western Eritrea (Figure 2).
+Abundant rains were also received over localized areas of Sudan and South Sudan, whereas limited amounts with little to light rains were observed elsewhere.
 An analysis of this past thirty-day rainfall totals showed that wetness prevailed over eastern Africa.
-The largest rainfall surpluses dominated over northern Ethiopia and bordering eastern Sudan, where anomalies ranged 100 - 200 mm.
+The largest rainfall surpluses dominated over northern Ethiopia and scattered portions of Sudan, where anomalies ranged 100 - 200mm.
 As a result, flooding and elevated river levels were already reported over many areas, including the Blue Nile, White Nile, Gibe, Sudd wetland, and Atbara Rivers.
 In contrast, below-average rainfall was registered over localized areas of southwestern Ethiopia, Uganda, and portions of western Kenya.
 Thirty-day rainfall deficits ranged 25 - 100 mm and accounted for 25 - 80 percent of the average.
 The persisting dryness was attributable to an uneven distribution in rainfall since the beginning of the June - September rainfall season.

-Based on the latest VHI, vegetation conditions were mostly favorable over the sub-region, except for localized areas of eastern Sudan, southern Eritrea, and Uganda, where poor status was depicted.
+Based on the latest VHI, vegetation conditions were mostly favorable over the sub-region, except for localized areas of eastern Sudan and Uganda, where poor status was depicted.

 During the next week, model rainfall forecasts suggested continued enhanced rains over the sub-region, increasing risks for flash flood further.
-Torrential rains are expected in western Ethiopia and western Sudan.
-Moderate are forecast across Sudan, South Sudan, Uganda, and southwestern Kenya.
+Torrential rains are expected in western Ethiopia and western/eastern Sudan.
+Moderate rains are forecast across Sudan, South Sudan, Uganda, and western Kenya.